 - A vertical vibration machine, which simulates the vertical vibrations endured by the load during transportation by road, rail, air or sea.

-Safe Load’s incline impact tester: what sets it apart?
+Safe Load’s inclined impact tester: what sets it apart?

 At Safe Load we are experts in manufacturing machines that foster solutions in packaging research.
 Our track record of 20 years in the industry guarantees our products, and has allowed us to design an impact testing machine that is unique on the market for several reasons:

-- We developed the incline impact tester in a way that makes it easy to use.
+- We developed the inclined impact tester in a way that makes it easy to use.
 For example, we included a touchscreen to control the machine and select automated operation modes.

 - We sought a modern and innovative design that requires only an occasional, simple maintenance.